 - a.
 Overview: The Satellite PG has provided aviation-related products to the Aviation Weather Center (AWC) and Aviation Weather Testbed (AWT).
 Pre-operational demonstrations of these products, which will provide aviation forecasters the opportunity to critique and improve the products relatively early in their development, will occur throughout the coming year.
 Amanda Terborg, the GOES-R liaison at the AWC, will be handling all logistics and coordination of the new satellite datasets within the demonstration period. - b.
-Plan, Purpose, and Scope: The AWC 2014 demonstrations will provide the Satellite Proving Ground (PG) with a pre-operational environment in which to deploy and demonstrate algorithms associated with weather-related aviation hazards while in addition familiarizing end users with its next generation geostationary and polar satellite systems.
-The demonstration will consist of several long term evaluations (several months each), as well as one week-long, intensive experiment period in the latter half of the year focused on ceiling and visibilty.
-Products will be evaluated based on the operational desk structure of the AWC.
+Plan, Purpose, and Scope: The AWC 2015 demonstrations will provide the Satellite Proving Ground (PG) with a pre-operational environment in which to deploy and demonstrate algorithms associated with weather-related aviation hazards while in addition familiarizing end users with its next generation geostationary and polar satellite systems.
+The demonstration will consist of two ongoing long-term evaluations as well as one two-week long, intensive experiment period in late summer.
+Products will be evaluated based on the operational desk structure of the AWC. - c.

-c.
 Goals: The activities within the Satellite Proving Ground at the AWT will focus on demonstrating and evaluating the baseline and future capabilities products as identified below, and more extensively on integrating them within AWC operations.
-The 2014 demonstrations will include forecasters from each desk within AWC operations, and this will not only provide a wide variety of feedback, but will also aid in building relationships within a very diverse aviation user community.
+The 2015 demonstrations will include forecasters from each desk within AWC operations, and this will not only provide a wide variety of feedback, but will also aid in building relationships within a very diverse aviation user community.
 Both of these things will be vital part in furthering the GOES-R/JPSS PG Research to Operations effort within the AWT.